 The fight continued following the launch of the 30 hours funding scheme by the Government in 2017, with the aim of giving more 3 & 4 year olds access to early education and supporting working parents.

 It is a common misconception that when parents claim funding it allows for ‘Free childcare’.
 This misconception stems from the Government’s misleading advertising behind 2, 3 and 4 year old funding which is available through the local authority for eligible families.

-At all of our Tops nurseries we provide high-quality early education to our children, and we’re pleased that the Government’s 30-hours childcare policy, which was rolled out in 2017, means that more 3 and 4 year-olds can benefit from our services.
+At all of our Tops nurseries we provide high-quality Early Education and Care to our children, and we’re pleased that the Government’s 30-hours childcare policy, which was rolled out in 2017, means that more 3 and 4 year-olds can benefit from our services.

 However, funding across the South Coast is less than the cost of delivery, and this puts our future at risk.
 This is why we continue to work with our local MP’s to campaign for a more sustainable future for childcare providers and parents.